Nashville's New Construction Boom: 10 Developments Reshaping the Metro

 Suburban Master-Planned Communities

-Berry Farms (Franklin/Williamson County): One of the largest master-planned developments in Middle Tennessee history, Berry Farms is delivering a mix of single-family, townhome, and commercial space on a 1,200-acre site.
+Berry Farms (Franklin/Williamson County): One of the more prominent master-planned developments in Middle Tennessee, Berry Farms is delivering a mix of single-family, townhome, and commercial space on a 600-acre site.
 The community is already home to significant retail and corporate office tenants, making it a genuine live-work-play environment.
 Entry-level single-family starts near $580,000.

-Westhaven (Williamson County): Now in its third decade of development, Westhaven continues to expand with new phases bringing additional single-family options to one of the most consistently successful master-planned communities in the Southeast.
+Westhaven (Williamson County): Now in its 22nd year of development since the first homes sold in 2003, Westhaven continues to expand with new phases bringing additional single-family options to one of the most consistently successful master-planned communities in the Southeast.
 The town center model — retail, restaurants, and civic space walkable from residences — remains a draw for buyers willing to pay a premium for walkable suburban living.

 The Multifamily Wave